Vemurafenib (Zelboraf ®)

 Weakness in the face muscles

 Vemurafenib can sometimes cause weakness or paralysis in one side of the face.
 This may cause your mouth to droop and it may be difficult to close the eye on the affected side of your face.
-The paralysis is usually temporary and resolves when you stop taking the drug.
+The paralysis usually improves when you stop taking the drug.

+You will have tests to see how well your heart is working before you start taking vemurafenib and during treatment.
 In a small number of people, vemurafenib can cause the heartbeat to become irregular or fast (sometimes known as palpitations).
 If you have palpitations or you feel faint, tell your doctor immediately.
-Tests to see how well your heart is working will be carried out before you start taking vemurafenib.
-These tests may also be done again during your treatment.

 You may have eye pain, swelling, redness or, less commonly, changes to your vision such as blurred vision.
 Let your specialist nurse or doctor know straight away if you develop any of these problems.